techidaily/site-phone-solutions/source/_posts/in-2024-what-is-fake-gps-location-pro-and-is-it-good-on-infinix-note-30-pro-drfone-by-drfone-virtual-android.md

 As a result, your contacts, photos, and messages are not showing.
 Life360 may be using cellular data instead of Wi-Fi, but it's not certain.
 To avoid this, let us read what we should know.

-## Part 1: Why is Life360 Location Wrong?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0nGlyEL5K6Y?si=3KZhTTBvKcPmyS68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Why is Life360 Location Wrong?

 ### Interference From Nearby Devices/Networks